oracle/cloudtestdrive/AppDev/wls/ll-wls-migration/WLS_deploy_scripts/README.md

 ```

-Then you should copy the files to the target server
+Then you should copy the files to the target server.

 In order to facilitate the transport we create a zip file of the generated artifacts.